Attendance Matters: Every Day Counts

 If the answer to either of these questions is yes, then the application will be refused.
 Should a parent/carer decide to take their child out of school when leave has been refused, then the absence will be recorded as unauthorised and this may be reported to the Education Welfare Service.

-If you think you need to take your child out of school for any reason, please complete an absence request form - using the link below - and return it to the school office as soon as possible.
-Requests will be considered by the class teacher and the head teacher.
+If you think you need to take your child out of school for any reason, please complete an absence request form and return it to the school office as soon as possible.

-- If you would like a printed copy of this form, please ask your class teacher or at the school office.
+- If you would like a printed copy of this form, please ask at the school office.